TimAnthonyAlexander/north/docs/implementation.md

 - Multiline input with Ctrl+J for newlines
 - Shows "Ctrl+C to cancel" hint when disabled/waiting
 - Mode cycling with Tab key (when no autocomplete suggestions):
-  - Cycles: ask → agent → plan → ask
+  - Cycles: ask → agent → ask
   - Mode applies to next message only (per-request mode)
   - Visual indicator shows current mode in top-right
 - Cursor-aware slash command autocomplete: